pyomeca/bioptim/README.md

 ### Class: Objective
 The Objective provides a class that prepares an objective function, so it can be added to the objective set by `bioptim`.
-In that sense, it is what is expected by the `OptimalControlProgram` for its `objective_functions` parameter.
+When constructing an `OptimalControlProgram()`, Objective is the expected class for the `objective_functions` parameter.
 It is also possible to later change the objective functions by calling the method `update_objectives(the_objective_function)` of the `OptimalControlProgram`

 The Objective class is the main class to define objectives.